 This resource section contains some Amazon affiliate links.
 If you use these links to buy something, we may earn a small commission at no additional cost to you.
 Thank you!

 Malta was part of a two-week trip, including Sicily and the Amalfi Coast.
-It is a perfect combination due to proximity.
+It is a perfect combination due to its proximity.
 They are also very diverse experiences.
 This was our first trip to these locations.
 The guides and tools below helped build that excitement and made for a beautiful trip.

 There were not many options for Malta, and we were not expecting to fall in love with this book.
-It is a passport to the most relevant, up-to-date advice that all Malta has to offer and what hidden discoveries await you.
-It is small like the country but packed with information.
+It is a passport to the most relevant, up-to-date advice that Malta has to offer and what hidden discoveries await you.
+It is small, like the country but packed with information.
 Explore the alleyways and wonders of Valetta and the Three cities.
 Discover the rich history of Mdina, and play in the Blue Lagoon.
 Take the ferry out to Gozo.
 Let this beautifully illustrated guide be your travel partner.
 Great photography and lots of details to aid in planning.
 Discover this fantastic travel guide here.

 Our favorite websites

-2. US Department of State: Bureau of Consular Affairs Malta Country Info
+2. U.S. Department of State: Bureau of Consular Affairs Malta Country Info

 3. The Center for Disease Control and Prevention (CDC) Travelers Health Resource